 Circulating message warns that a card from PDS (Parcel Delivery Service) informing householders about a package delivery is actually a scam designed to trick them into making a premium rate phone call that will cost £315.

-The warning was more or less true over a decade ago, but the scam was shut down in late 2005.
-The scam is not reoccurring in 2016.
+The warning was more or less true in 2005, but the scam was shut down many years ago.
+The scam is not reoccurring in 2018.
 And, even when the scam was operating, victims were not instantly charged £315 as claimed.
 Reposting this hopelessly outdated and misleading warning will not help anybody.

 For more information, see the Crime Stoppers website:

 This email warning has been circulating since the end of 2005.
 Recent submissions indicate that the warning is once again rapidly gaining momentum.
 The information in the original 2006 version of the message was mostly factual.
 However, the particular scam described in the message was shut down at the end of 2005 and the information is no longer relevant.
 The continued forwarding of this warning to others is now utterly pointless and counterproductive.